What Are Objects?

 An indirect object is usually a person or a thing that receives or is affected by a direct object.

-An indirect object always needs a direct object with it and always comes before the direct object.
+An indirect object always needs a direct object and always comes before the direct object.

 She cooked us